nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Exit Application `exit`

-Exit from semester.config, changes will be saved
+Exit from `semester.config`, changes will be saved

 Format: `exit`